MeteoSwiss/meteodata-lab/CONTRIBUTING.md

 When the package is installed, a executable script named `meteodata-lab` is created in the bin folder of the active conda environment.
 Upon calling this script in the shell, the `main` function in `src/meteodatalab/cli.py` is executed.

-The scripts, their names and entry points are specified in `pyproject.toml` in the `[project.scripts]` section.
+The scripts, their names and entry points are specified in `pyproject.toml` in the `[tool.poetry.scripts]` section.
 Just add additional entries to provide more scripts to the users of your package.

+## Release Process

+Perform the following steps to publish a new version of the python package:
+- Create a branch named `rel-v<version>`.
+- Ensure that the `HISTORY.md` contains all relevant changes and add a new section for the version to be released.
+- Update the version string.
+    - Remove pre-release flags.
+    - Ensure that the changes are compliant with SemVer.
+- Request a code review on the branch and merge it to `main`.
+- Create and push a tag `v<version>`.